ryantpayton/MapleStory-Client/README.md

 The latest build ([a3a9500][commit]) can be found here: [HeavenClient.rar]

 # Donations
-If you feel obligated to donate, to further help and support all parties involved in the development of the HeavenClient project, you can donate using [this][2] link.
+If you feel obligated to donate, to further help and support all parties involved in the development of the HeavenClient project, you can donate using [this][donate] link.

 Please remember this is ONLY for the HeavenClient development and will only be used in the support of helping further develop the client. *Also please remember to support Nexon as this is not meant to replace anything Nexon offers*